TheDeanLab/navigate/_sources/supported_hardware.rst.txt

 Stages
 ------------------------
+Our software empowers users with a flexible solution for configuring multiple stages, catering to diverse microscope modalities.
+Each stage can be customized to suit the specific requirements of a particular modality or shared across  various modalities.
+Our unique approach allows seamless integration of stages from different manufacturers, enabling users to mix and match components for a truly versatile and optimized setup tailored to their research needs.

-ASI
+ASI Tiger Controller
 ^^^^^^^^^^^^^^^^^
-Software designed to acquire data in a continuous stage scanning mode.
-Rather than using the default SYNC ignal from the ASI stage to synchronize the start of imaging, we use the encoder output pulsing mode of the ASI stage to trigger the acquisition of every frame at precise intervals.
+Constant Velocity Acquisition - Software is designed to acquire data in a continuous stage scanning mode.
+Rather than using the default SYNC signal from the ASI stage to synchronize the start of imaging, we use the encoder output pulsing mode of the ASI stage to trigger the acquisition of every frame at precise intervals.
 Important for multi-channel imaging that is acquired in the per-stack mode, but less so for perZ-based acquisitions.

 FTP-2000 Stage.
 Whatever you do, don't change the F position.
-You will your stage.
+You will damage your stage.

 Sutter
 ^^^^^^^^^^^^^^^^^